NLM-OCCS/python-alma-sdk/README.md

 - Remap these API calls to our own operationId, for better method naming
 - Overlay source code for add-on capabilities and a more capable client

+## Dependencies

+- Python 3.5+ (CPython 3.6 used for development)
+- Java 1.8+
+- Apache Ant

+## How to build

+- Update `metaspec.yaml` with all the OpenAPI specs and operations you will need.
+- Run `ant bootstrap` to install Apache Ivy into `$HOME/.ant/lib`.
+- Run `ant resolve` to download swagger-codegen-cli into the `lib` sub-directory.
+- Run `ant build` to build your SDK in the `target` sub-directory.

 ## Theory of Operation

 - A YAML file specifies which OpenAPI specifications to combine,